JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 8. https://github.com/tiagorangel1/cap

->  Cap is a lightweight, modern open-source CAPTCHA alternative designed using SHA-256 proof-of-work
+>  Cap is a lightweight, modern open-source CAPTCHA alternative designed using **SHA-256 proof-of-work**

 9. Wordpres...but static sites? https://github.com/nityam2007/StaticPress-Docker

+It requires Wordpress Plugins to convert WP to static files and then expose them.

 ## New SelfH Apps